MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 1. Leave the **Token Exchange URL** empty.
 1. In the **Scopes** box enter the `RootBot` scope value you saved in the previous steps.
+    > [!NOTE]
+    > The *scopes* contains the URL that the user initially signs in into the root bot, while the *token exchange URL* is left empty.
+    >
+    > As an example, let's assume that the root bot *appid* is *rootAppId* and the skill bot *appid* is *skillAppId*.
+The root bot's *scopes* will look like *api://rootAppId/customScope*, which is used to login the user.
+This root bot's *scopes* is then exchanged with *api://skillAppId/customscope* during SSO.
 1. Copy and save the name of the connection.

 ## Create the Azure SkillBot resource